Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 So here for you is the complete list of regions to best choose where to ski in Italy.
 Quality of the slopes, services for families, small neighboring villages, snowparks, areas for expert skiers: each ski resort has its own peculiarities to know before your trip.
 Get ready for one of the most fun and exciting experiences of your life, immersing yourself in the magical atmosphere of nature in the mountains and living your vacation in Italy in a special way.

-Skiing in Italy's smallest region, among enchanted mountains and valleys
+21. Where to ski in Italy: Aosta Valley, among enchanted mountains and valleys

 With only 3260 square kilometers, Aosta Valley is the smallest region in our country and has almost entirely mountainous terrain.
 For this reason, it fascinates thousands of visitors every year in search of snowy landscapes, spectacular valleys and small mountain huts where they can find themselves in contact with nature.

-Precisely because of its morphological characteristics, this region seems precisely designed for skiing, thanks in part to the presence of four of the highest peaks in Italy: these are Mont Blanc, Matterhorn, Monte Rosa and Gran Paradiso, each of which exceeds four thousand meters in height.
+Precisely because of its morphological characteristics, skiing in the Aosta Valley is an absolute must, thanks in part to the presence of four of the highest peaks in Italy: these are Mont Blanc, Matterhorn, Monte Rosa and Gran Paradiso, each of which exceeds four thousand meters in height.

 There are numerous ski resorts ready to welcome you to the Aosta Valley.
 Courmayeur is the most symbolic of them all, famous for its cross-country ski trails that overlook breathtaking valleys, as well as trails equipped for all levels of difficulty.
 Also very relevant are the resorts of Pila, La Thuile-where the Espace San Bernardo ski area, among the most important in the area, is located-and Valtournenche-Cervinia with the Matterhorn Ski Paradise complex, the highest in the Alps.